-- ✓ Identify some native Australian animals and what their needs for survival are. - ✓ Identify common features of animals and the habitats that - ✓ Understand the importance of looking after the environment for the survival of plants and animals.
+- ✓ Identify some native Australian animals and what their needs for survival are. - ✓ Identify common features of animals and the habitats that they live in. - ✓ Understand the importance of looking after the environment for the survival of plants and animals.

 WHAT TO EXPECT